P3rf3ctXZer0/Pixelmon-BYOI/README.md

 * ReAuth - Allows the user to re-login without having to restart their game.

+* Refined Storage - An elegant solution to your hoarding problem.

+* Refined Storage Addons - An addon mod for Refined Storage.

 # -S-

+* Scaling Feast - A simple, balanced way to increase your maximum hunger.

 * Scaling Health - Allows the player to increase their maximum health and adds additional difficulty to enemies.